emc-openstack/vnxe-cinder-driver/README.md

 ## Restriction of deployment

-It is not suggest to deploy the driver on Nova Compute Node if "cinder upload-to-image --force True" is to be used against an in-use volume.
+It is not suggested to deploy the driver on Nova Compute Node if "cinder upload-to-image --force True" is to be used against an in-use volume.
 Otherwise, "cinder upload-to-image --force True" will terminate the VM instance's data access to the volume.

 ## Thick/Thin Provisioning